nameofSEOKWONHONG/JWLibrary/README.md

 ** don't use this branch (portingTodonetstandard is experimetal branch) **

-2020.08.17 start dotnet core and standard porting.
+2020.08.17 start porting, dotnet core and standard.